-I talk to many managers (and some coaches) who bemoan that their teams can’t function without a leader (in this case “leader” usually means someone who set standards, assigns work, and tracks progress, tells people what to do.
-That’s a leader?
-What ever.)
+I talk with many managers–and some coaches–who complain that their teams can’t function without a leader.
+“Leader,” in these conversations, usually means someone who set standards, assigns work, tracks progress, tells people what to do.

-It is true that some teams need a leader.
-Occasionally, I run into a software teams whose members were all recent college graduates.
-Those teams do need guidance.
-With a team whose members lack real work experience, it might well be folly to create a team charter and then set the team loose on a project that is the life blood of the company.
+It is true that some teams need a leader, at some times.
+Occasionally, I run into a software teams whose members are all recent college graduates.
+Those teams need guidance.
+It might well be folly take a group with no real work experience, write a team charter and then set the team loose.
 Oh, wait.
 That’s how some really big tech companies started–and sometimes they weren’t even graduates yet…or in college.
 So it depends.

-When the team isn’t a collection of juniors and still relies on someone else to give day to day direction, make decisions, assign work and track progress, I suspect something else is at play.
+When I see a team of experienced professional relying on someone else to give day to day direction, make decisions, assign work and track progress, I suspect something else is at play.

-Now, I assume that most members of work teams are not utterly dependent people.
-They are adults.
-They make important choices–where to live, when to invest.
-The enter into financial contracts such as taking out a mortgage.
+I assume most adults are not utterly dependent people.
+They make important choices.
+Outside of work, they enter into major financial contracts such as taking out a mortgage.
 They make short and long term decisions about health and investments.
-They pay the bills on time.
-Some have marriages, and raise children.
+Pay their bills.
+Many of them take the awesome responsibility of raising children.

-Navigating life is just as challenging as identifying edge cases for testing, designing a data base or writing an algorithm.
-So you’d think such people could make decisions at work.
+Navigating life is as challenging as identifying edge cases for testing, designing a data base or writing an algorithm.
+You’d think such people could make decisions at work.

 A manager–let’s call him Ted–tells a team he wants them to take more responsibility and be more empowered.

 This is waaaaay different than the Ted the team has come to know.
 So the team hesitates.

 Ted urges the team to step up.
 He crosses his arms over his chest and waits.
 The team hesitates some more.
 They begina discussion, tentatively.
 All the while, they look over their shoulders to see how Ted is reacting.